${\rm G}_2$-instantons on generalised Kummer constructions: Introduction

-To setup the framework for our construction, let us briefly review the geometry of Joyce's construction.
-Give $T^7$ the structure of a flat $\rG_2$--orbifold and let $\Gamma$ be a finite group of diffeomorphisms of $T^7$ preserving the flat $\rG_2$--structure.
-Then $Y_0=T^7/\Gamma$ is a flat $\rG_2$--orbifold.
-In general, the singular set $S$ of $Y_0$ can be quite complicated.
-For the purpose of this article, we assume that each of the connected components $S_j$ of $S$ has a neighbourhood $T_j$ modelled on $(T^3\times \C^2/G_j)/H_j$.
-Here $G_j$ is a non-trivial finite subgroup of $\SU(2)$ and $H_j$ is a finite subgroup of isometries of $T^3\times \C^2/G_j$ acting freely on $T^3$.
-We call $\rG_2$--orbifolds $Y_0$ satisfying this condition \emph{admissible}.
-Now, for each $j$, pick an ALE space $X_j$ asymptotic to $\C^2/G_j$ and an isometric action $\rho_j$ of $H_j$ on $X_j$ which is asymptotic to the action of $H_j$ on $\C^2/G_j$.
-Given such a collection $\{(X_j,\rho_j)\}$ of \emph{resolution data} for $Y_0$ and a small parameter $t>0$, one can rather explicitly construct a compact $7$--manifold $Y_t$ together with a $\rG_2$--structure that is close to being torsion-free.
-Joyce proved that this $\rG_2$--structure can be perturbed slightly to yield a torsion-free $\rG_2$--structure provided $t>0$ is sufficiently small.
+To set up the framework for our construction, let us briefly review the geometry of Joyce's construction: Equip $T^7$ with a flat $\rG_2$--structure $\phi_0$ and let $\Gamma$ be a finite group of diffeomorphisms of $T^7$ preserving $\phi_0$.
+Then $Y_0:={T^7}/\Gamma$ is a flat $\rG_2$--orbifold.
+The singular set $S$ of $Y_0$ can, in general, be quite complicated.
+In this article we restrict to \emph{admissible} $\rG_2$--orbifolds $Y_0$.
+That is, we assume that each of the connected components $S_j$ of $S$ has a neighbourhood modelled on $(T^3\times \C^2/G_j)/H_j$.
+Here $G_j$ is a non-trivial finite subgroup of $\SU(2)$ and $H_j$ is a finite group acting by isometries on $T^3$ as well as on $\C^2/G_j$; moreover, the action of $H_j$ on $T^3=\R^3/\Z^3$ is induced by a free affine action on $\R^3$ normalising the action of $\Z^3$.
+Suppose we are given \emph{resolution data} $\br=\{(X_j,\rho_j)\}$ for $Y_0$, that is, for each $j$, an ALE space $X_j$ asymptotic to $\C^2/G_j$ together with an isometric action $\rho_j$ of $H_j$ on $X_j$ which is asymptotic to the action of $H_j$ on $\C^2/G_j$.
+Then using Joyce's generalised Kummer construction~\cite{Joyce1996a,Joyce1996b} we can resolve the singularities in $Y_0$ and produce a compact $7$--manifold $Y$ together with a family of torsion-free $\rG_2$--structures $\(\phi_t\)_{t\in(0,T)}$.

-We will introduce a notion of \emph{gluing data} $\((E_0,\theta),\{(x_j,f_j)\},\{(E_j,A_j,\tilde\rho_j,m_j)\}\)$ compatible with resolution data $\{(X_j,\rho_j)\}$ for $Y_0$, consisting of a flat connection $\theta$ on a $G$--bundle $E_0$ over $Y_0$ and, for each $j$, a $G$--bundle $E_j$ together with an ASD instanton $A_j$ framed at infinity as well as various additional data satisfying a number of compatibility conditions.
-With this piece of notation in place, the main result of this article is the following.
+In this article we will construct $\rG_2$--instantons over $(Y,\phi_t)$ given \emph{gluing data} $\bg$ compatible with the resolution data $\br$ for $Y_0$.
+The notion of gluing data will be defined carefully in \fullref{sec:approx}.
+For now, it suffices to say that $\bg$ consists of \begin{itemize} \item a $G$--bundle $E_0$ over $Y_0$ together with a flat connection $\theta$ and \item for each $j$, a $G$--bundle $E_j$ over $X_j$ together with a framed ASD instanton $A_j$ \end{itemize} as well as various auxiliary data satisfying a number of compatibility conditions.
+Here we take $G$ to be a compact connected semi-simple Lie group, for example, $G=\SO(3)$.